juanallo/7-js-challenges-by-chatgpt/1-InteractiveFormValidation/README.md

 Create a web form with input fields like name, email, and password.
 Implement real-time validation using JavaScript to provide feedback to the user as they type.
 Ensure that it checks for valid email format, password strength, and other relevant criteria.

+## Extra Points

+- How would you enhance the form to handle dynamic sections, such as adding and removing entire sets of fields?
+- What additional user feedback mechanisms could you implement to enhance the validation experience beyond simple error messages?
+- How would you approach creating a reusable library or component for form validation that can be easily integrated into various projects?

 # Rubric

 | Criteria | Max Points | Novice | Intermediate | Proficient |